webcomponents/react-integration/README.md

 - Listen for custom events triggered from web components declaratively using the standard `on*` syntax.
 - Passes React `props` to web components as properties instead of attributes.
 - Works with any web component library that uses a standard native custom element constructor, not just Skate or native web components.
+- Also supports custom elements that have been loaded using HTML imports, as well as type-extension elements.

 ## Usage